techtalk/SpecLog-Resources-PluginSample/Documentation/documentation.md

   Debug settings of the client side project
 </p>

-It will start `SpecLog.exe` (the SpecLog client) when the plugin is debugged.
+It will start `SpecLog.exe` (the SpecLog client) when you press F5 to start the project.

 On the other hand, we will start `SpecLog.Server.exe` (the SpecLog server) for the server-side project.
 Apply the following settings on the `SpecLog.HtmlExportPlugin.Server` project: